Revisiting Knowledge Distillation via Label Smoothing Regularization: Experiments on Tf-KD

-For all experiments of Tf-KD$_{reg}$, we adopt the same implementation settings with Tf-KD$_{self}$, except for using a virtual output distribution as a virtual teacher (Eq.~(\ref{eqn:Tf-KD_reg})) here.
+For all experiments of Tf-KD$_{reg}$, we adopt the same implementation settings with Tf-KD$_{self}$, except for using a virtual output distribution as a regularization term (Eq.~(\ref{eqn:Tf-KD_reg})).
 For fair comparisons, experiment settings for Normal KD and Tf-KD$_{reg}$ are the same.
-See Appendix~\ref{appen:para of TF-reg} for hyper-parameters of Tf-KD$_{reg}$.

-\paragraph{CIFAR100 and Tiny-ImageNet.} For Tf-KD$_{reg}$ experiments on CIFAR100 and Tiny-ImageNet, we set the probability for correct classes as $a=0.99$ (Eq.~(\ref{eqn:T_probability})).
-The temperature $\tau$ and $\alpha$ in Eq.~(\ref{eqn:Tf-KD_reg}) are different for different baseline models (see Appendix~\ref{appen:para of TF-reg}).
-From Tab.~\ref{tab:reg_CIFAR100} and Tab.~\ref{tab:reg_t_imagenet}, we can observe with no teacher used and just a regularization term added, Tf-KD$_{reg}$ achieves comparable performance with Normal KD on both CIFAR100 and Tiny-ImageNet.

-\paragraph{ImageNet.} For the Tf-KD$_{reg}$ on ImageNet, we adopt temperature $\tau=20$ as normal knowledge distillation, and $\alpha=0.1$ as label smoothing regularization.
+See Supplementary Material for hyper-parameters of Tf-KD$_{reg}$. \paragraph{CIFAR100 and Tiny-ImageNet.} For Tf-KD$_{reg}$ experiments on CIFAR100 and Tiny-ImageNet, we set the probability for correct classes as $a=0.99$ (Eq.~(\ref{eqn:T_probability})).
+The temperature $\tau$ and $\alpha$ in Eq.~(\ref{eqn:Tf-KD_reg}) are different for different baseline models (see Supplementary Material).
+From Tab.~\ref{tab:reg_CIFAR100} and Tab.~\ref{tab:reg_t_imagenet}, we can observe with no teacher used and just a regularization term added, Tf-KD$_{reg}$ achieves comparable performance with Normal KD on both CIFAR100 and Tiny-ImageNet. \paragraph{ImageNet.} For the Tf-KD$_{reg}$ on ImageNet, we adopt temperature $\tau=20$ as normal knowledge distillation, and $\alpha=0.1$ as label smoothing regularization.
 The probability for correct classes in the manually-designed teacher is $a=0.99$ (Eq.~(\ref{eqn:Tf-KD_reg})).
 We test our Tf-KD$_{reg}$ with four baseline models: ResNet18, ResNet50, DenseNet121 and ResNeXt101 (32x8d).
-As a regularization term, the manually designed teacher achieves consistent improvement compared with baselines (Fig.~\ref{fig:imagenet_reg} (a)).
-For example, the proposed Tf-KD$_{reg}$ improves the top1 accuracy of ResNet50 by 0.65\% on ImageNet-2012 (Fig.~\ref{fig:imagenet_reg} (b)).
+As a regularization term, the manually designed teacher achieves consistent improvement compared with baselines.
+For example, the proposed Tf-KD$_{reg}$ improves the top1 accuracy of ResNet50 by 0.65\% on ImageNet-2012 (Tab.~\ref{tab:KD_man_imagenet}).
 Even for a huge single model ResNeXt101 (32x8d) with 88.79M parameters, our method achieves 0.48\% improvement by using the manually designed teacher.
 Comparing our two methods Tf-KD$_{self}$ and Tf-KD$_{reg}$, we observe that Tf-KD$_{self}$ works better in small dataset (CIFAR100) while Tf-KD$_{reg}$ performs slightly better in large dataset (ImageNet).